-When I was growing up, going green was all about the three “R”s: Reduce, Reuse, and Recycle.
+When I was growing up, waste prevention was all about the three R’s: Reduce, Reuse, and Recycle.
 They used to be featured as three arrows that all feed into each other; each one equal to the rest.
-Today’s green lifestyle tips are more complicated, but they also give you a lot more options for how you can “green up” your life.
+Today’s tips are more complicated, but they also give you a lot more options for how you can live a more sustainable lifestyle.

 It wasn’t until I was older that I learned that waste reduction methods are a hierarchy, not a circle.
-In order to go as green as possible, we need to focus first on things like redesigning and reducing.
+We need to focus first on things like redesigning and reducing.
 What can we choose not to buy; what can we repair instead of replace?
-Only after we look at reduction methods is it time to look at our other “R”s.
+Only after we look at reduction methods is it time to look at the other R’s.

-Instead of three things that are about equal, the “R”s of eco-friendliness are things that can be done in order.
+Instead of three things that are about equal, the R’s of waste prevention are things that can be done in order.
 For instance, whenever possible, we can ask ourselves how we can reduce the number of things that we purchase overall.
 Then, we can ask ourselves how we can reuse what we already have.
 Once we’ve exhausted higher-level options, then it’s time to look at how we can recycle what we’re getting rid of.

-The easiest way to create a more eco-friendly future for our homes is to simply buy less things—which is a lot simpler than it seems.
+The easiest way to create a more sustainable future for our homes is to simply buy less things—which is a lot simpler than it seems.
 I like to start by looking toward the community; then, by looking at things based on their repairability.
-If there’s something that I’d only ever going to use twice a year, maybe it’s something that I could buy with a friend and share between the two of us.
+If there’s something that I would only ever use twice a year, maybe it’s something that I could buy with a friend and share between the two of us.
 If it’s something I need for a one-off project, perhaps someone in my community could lend me their old one!
-And if it’s something that I think is likely to break with time (for instance, a vacuum), I look to brands like Dyson, who prioritize the right to repair by selling replacement parts for their products online.
+And, if it’s something that I think is likely to break with time (for instance, a vacuum), I look to brands like Dyson, who sell replacement parts for their products so you can repair them.

 Reducing what you buy can be as simple as going with an easily-expandable modular furniture set or decorating with items that you already own—like your favourite record sleeves, or a classic guitar.